chetan51/chetansurpur/source/_posts/2011-12-11-checkpoint-method.md

 quote_author: "John F. Kennedy"
 ---

+_Edit: This post is deprecated in favor of the simpler [Time Bending](http://chetansurpur.com/blog/2012/10/time-bending.html) method._

 I just had the most productive day I've had in years.
 I finished everything I wanted to get done today through 10 hours of solid efficiency, no sweat.
 And the best part – I have 4 whole hours to do whatever I want for the rest of the day, and I know I completely earned them.

 It's called the Checkpoint Method, and it will supercharge your day.
 It turns productivity into a game, and the prize is the best one of all – free time to do anything you want and feel great about it too.